fatcat4096/MSF2CSV/README.md

 4. Double click on the mht2csv.py file.

 # Output:
-Currently, the script generates several formats.
+This project originally produced the CSV file MSF.gg used to give us.
+I have since abandoned this.
-1. The CSV file which previously was downloadable from MSF.gg
+Instead, I am focusing on producing immediately usable tables that I used to create manually.
+Currently, this includes:
-2. A table showing Power, Gear Tier and ISO.
+1. A table showing Power, Gear Tier and ISO.
 One section per Origin, filtered to only heroes with at least one at ISO 2-4 and Gear Tier 16.
-3. A table with just the meta heroes for each section of Incursion.
+2. A table with just the meta heroes for each section of Incursion.
 Another format is planned for Gamma 4.5 planning purposes.

 # Issues